SaraMc12/Reading_list/README.md

 # Reading_list

- Hello, and welcome to my code.
-Whomever has the task of reviewing my code, thank you in advance for your helpful feedback.
-This experience was quiet a journey for me as I got to dip my toe into some new practices and learn a lot in the process.
-Testing is a new pratice for me but one I want to continue to grow in.
-Btw, that shirt looks great on you, is it new?
-Okay here we go!!!!
+Hello again, and welcome back to my code.
+Thank you again for your helpful feedback the first time and for reviewing my refactored code.
+Most of the information in the readMe has not changed.
+However, I have included a few new things to assist in the understanding of the app as well as my latest process.
+Also, there will be a test at the end.
+Ready?
+Let's do this!

  ### How do I use it

 You can easily clone this from the repo and test it in your favorite text editor by typing `git clone` and pasting the repo into your terminal.